Prescription Drug Rehab

 In the last few years, this class of drug has been involved in the deaths of several celebrities, including Michael Jackson, Anna Nicole Smith, Amy Winehouse and possibly Whitney Houston.

 The road to safety and sobriety lies straight ahead when you choose the Narconon drug and alcohol rehabilitation program.
 Rehab centers are located on six continents around the world.
-For help in finding your closest center, us at 1-800-775-8750 today.
+For help in finding your closest center, contact the international offices of Narconon at 1-866-971-6609 today.